ThanhDucPham/Graph-Convolutional-Networks-with-Argument-Aware-Pooling-for-Event-Detection/README.md

 - build vocabularies : rebuild event vocab(BIO format in this project, include vocab[PAD] =-100), entity vocab( BIO format include pad label, id=0), word vocab( include pad token with id=0, unknow token with id =1) or just use vocabs from data folder
 - use load_data_json and window_encode2 functions in utils.py to build data that will be fed into model
 # Train model:
+- hyperparameters of model are stored in Config class
- sample for training model have in file model.py( use EDModel2)
+- sample for training model have in file model.py( use EDModel2)

  # References:
 Graph Convolutional Networks With Argument-Aware Pooling for Event Detection,